 Nicholas Grundy Photography – Galway Photographer

-I’m a self-taught freelance Galway photographer who began the life-long journey of photography ten years ago.
+I’m a self-taught freelance Galway photographer who began the life-long journey of photography more than ten years ago.
 Since then my style of photography has grown many times and I’ve realised I’ll continue learning for the rest of my life.
 My keen eye for detail, creative view of the world, and meticulous nature have left many clients highly satisfied.

 Over the past few years I’ve also moved into the world of video and absolutely love it.
 As a photographer first, my video work is complimented by my emphasis on fundamental photography principles and as such I ensure that each video is well-composed first and foremost.
 My video clips and timelapse photography were recently spotted by Getty Images and I’m extremely honoured to have realised a long-standing dream by being invited to become a Getty Images artist by contributing creative content to their world-leading stock library.

 As a fine art photographer and documentary filmmaker, my work has been exhibited in galleries in Melbourne, Berlin and Dublin such as the Colour Factory Gallery as well as in the 189th Annual Exhibition at the RHA Gallery (Royal Hibernian Academy) at Stephen’s Green, Dublin.
 As a professional photographer in Galway and servicing Dublin and numerous other counties across Ireland, I have a diverse array of clients and customers.
 I therefore do not limit myself to one small field or specialisation.
 Instead I’ve enjoyed becoming an expert in a number of areas and always meet my clients’ objectives, even if it’s a completely different area from the previous day’s shoot.